Adaptive Asset Allocation, Risk Parity and Return Stacking with Adam Butler

 Time Spent Abroad Living in Thailand

 Q10) Thanks for answering all of the questions!
-One last thing, as a travel blogger by day I’d be remiss not to ask you about your time
+One last thing, as a travel media specialist by day I’d be remiss not to ask you about your time

 spent in Thailand.